U.S. Entry Visa Sticker/Stamp Requirements

 • Review the “Certificate of Eligibility” document(s) for accuracy.
 Any errors in the document(s) should be reported to the ISO as soon as possible for reissuance of the document(s).

-• Print, and then hand-sign and date the document(s).
+• Print, hand-sign, and date the document(s).
 U.S. immigration regulatory guidance explicitly prohibits students from electronically signing their “Certificate of Eligibility” document(s).

-• If student has a fellowship, assistantship, and/or scholarship, they should obtain a description of the fellowship, assistantship, and/or scholarship requirements from their MIT department.
-Students should also include their appointment letter.
+• If a student has a fellowship, assistantship, and/or scholarship, they should obtain a description of the fellowship, assistantship, and/or scholarship requirements from their MIT department.
+Students should also include their MIT appointment letter.

 • MIT “Letter of Admissions”: Recently issued MIT “Letter of Admissions” (new/incoming students only).